Hawaiian Names with Diacritics

 Additional Habitat Information

-This rare species of portulaca is restricted to a few coastal sites Molokini, Puʻukoaʻe Islet (Maui) and Kamōhio Bay, Kahoʻolawe.
+This rare species of portulaca is restricted to a few coastal sites on Molokini Island (Maui), Puʻukoaʻe Islet and Kamōhio Bay, Kahoʻolawe.
 It is known to grow in volcanic tuff, detritus at base of sea cliff and on steep rocky slopes from about 30 to about 375 feet.

 ʻIhi (Portulaca spp.) are members of the Purslane family or Portulacaceae.
 Many, such as portulacas and lewisias, have succulent leaves and very colorful flowers that are commonly seen in home gardens.